subhobrata/HAProxy-on-Google-Cloud/README.md

 * **Blue / Green** instances are created as *regional‑HA* Cloud SQL (PostgreSQL 15).
 * **HAProxy** runs on a small Compute Engine VM (or container) deployed via Terraform.
+* HAProxy terminates TLS with a self‑signed certificate and exposes its Runtime API on port `9999`.
 * Switch traffic with `haproxy/switch_backend.sh` in \<1 s using the Runtime API.

 ## Prerequisites